truecharts/website/docs/charts/enterprise/traefik/how-to.md

     Change port `9443` to port `443`

 Continue to section 12, and select **Next**.
 Traefik will now be installed.
-After installation you can access the Traefik dashboard using your host IP address followed by `:9000`, or by simply clicking "Web Portal" on the application's entry under **Apps** > **Installed Applications**.
+After installation you can access the Traefik dashboard using your host IP address followed by `:9000/dashboard`, or by simply clicking "Open" on the application's entry under **Apps** > **Installed Applications**.

 ## Video Guide